PX4/PX4-user_guide/en/flight_controller/omnibus_f4_sd.md

 ## Where to Buy

 The board is produced by different vendors, with some variations (e.g. with or without a barometer).

-If the Betaflight OMNIBUSF4SD target can be used, then it should work with PX4 as well.
+> **Tip** PX4 is compatible with boards that support the Betaflight OMNIBUSF4SD target (if *OMNIBUSF4SD* is present on the product page the board should work with PX4).

 These are the boards tested and known to work:
 - [Hobbywing XRotor Flight Controller F4](http://www.hobbywing.com/goods.php?id=590)